Skip to main content

 Optional fields

 Not every event has the same shape.
-If a condition references a field that isn’t in the payload, the entire condition evaluates to false and the rule is skipped.
+If a condition references a field that isn’t in the payload, the condition evaluates to false, the rule does not match, and no rule-evaluation row is recorded for that rule.
 Use has() to check for a field before accessing it:

 has(event.referrer_id) && event.referrer_id != ""